Pylons/deform/docs/basics.rst

 ``static/css/form.css``
   CSS related to form element renderings.

-``static/css/theme.css``
-  CSS related to "page furniture" such as error messages.

 Each of these libraries should be included in the ``<head>`` tag of a page which renders a Deform form, e.g.: